italopaiva/goodsongs/README.md

 ## Running tests

-NotifiCar is shipped with _tox_, so just run `tox` to run the test suite:
+Goodsongs is shipped with _tox_, so just run `tox` to run the test suite:

 - If using Docker:
     `$ docker exec -it api tox`